Documentation Index

 Understanding Variables

-Cyberdesk supports three types of variables in your workflows:Input Variables: {variable}
+Cyberdesk supports three types of variables in your workflows.
+All variable types support nested access for structured data.Input Variables: {variable}

 - When defined: Before the workflow starts